PRL-PRG/strictr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of strictr is to ...
+The goal of strictr is to analyze function strictness.

 ## Installation